jurocknsail/yncrea-cloudcomputing/docs/prerequisites.md

 In order to achieve that, you'll be guided through the following steps:

+* Create a [Github Account](https://github.com/join?source=header-home) if you don't already have one

+* Create a [Docker Hub](https://hub.docker.com/signup) Account if you don't already have one

 * Install Chocolatey, a Package Manager for Windows

 * With Chocolatey, you will install the following packages on your workstation:
-    * VirtualBox, a VM Manager
+    * VirtualBox, a VM Manager : __if you already have it, don't re-install it !__

     * Docker CLI and Kubernetes CLI
     * Minikube, a tool that helps you installing a Docker and Kubernetes Development environment
-    * Python, a programming language that you'll need later in the course
     * AWS CLI, you'll need it later in the course

 * With Minikube, you will install a Virtual Machine in VirtualBox, containing Docker and Kubernetes

 The diagram on the bottom of this page is designed to help you to understand how Windows, your VM, Docker and Kubernetes are interacting.